 The proportion required to qualify for the “principal trade” requirement is 51%, meaning that the trade between the U.S. and the Treaty country of the E1 visa holder must represent at least 51% of the total trade carried out by the business.

 The United States Immigration Services define Trade as “the existing international exchange of items of trade for consideration between the United States and the treaty country.
 Items of trade include but are not limited to:

 If you are considering applying for a treaty trader visa contact our E1 Visa Attorneys today.
-Suzanne Vazquez and Maud Poudat, are certified as experts in Immigration Law by the Florida Bar and have helped many clients in the past with their E-1 Visa applications.
+Orlando immigration attorneys Suzanne Vazquez and Maud Poudat, are certified as experts in Immigration Law by the Florida Bar and have helped many clients in the past with their E-1 Visa applications.
+Our legal team includes a Hispanic immigration attorney who also speaks Spanish and French.
+Call us today!
 We can be reached during office hours at (407) 674-6968.
 If you have an emergency after office hours please call us at (407) 925-2554 or fill out our online form located at the top of this page and we will contact you shortly.
 You may also contact us by email at firstname.lastname@example.org.